nitish4393/BANK_CUSTOMER_CHURN_ANALYSIS_USING_SQL/README.md

 estimated_salary,
 churn

+# AIM

-Below is the customer data of account holders at ABC Multinational Bank and the aim of the data will be predicting the Customer Churn.
+The aim of the data will be predicting the Customer Churn.